Ketchup as a vegetable: Ketchup

 Multiple articles in the press voiced conflicting statements on the ketchup controversy.
 A September 1981 Reuters piece stated "ketchup, which has a high sugar content, was defined under new Government rules as a vegetable", while a December New York Times piece noted that "ketchup, of course was never mentioned in the proposals, which were designed to give local school officials more flexibility in planning their meals."
 Administrator Hoagland responded to the media generated by the ketchup controversy, stating "it's an insult to me and to school lunchroom officials to say that we would even consider forcing kids to eat ketchup as a vegetable."

+While ketchup was not explicitly referenced as a vegetable substitute in the regulations, James Johnson, an aide to Agriculture Secretary John R. Block, later defended such an interpretation.
+"There was great misunderstanding in the and as to how these regulations are viewed," Johnson told reporters in September 1981.
+"I think it would be a mistake to say that ketchup per se was classified as a vegetable. ...
+Ketchup in combination with other things was classified as a vegetable."
+Asked for examples of such other things, Johnson replied, "French fries or hamburgers."

-While ketchup was not explicitly referenced as a vegetable substitute in the regulations, the condiment became an easy visual for skeptics to cite when criticizing the Reagan Administration and the proposed regulations.
+The condiment became an easy visual for skeptics to cite when criticizing the Reagan Administration and the proposed regulations.
 Reporter Benjamin Weinraub called the issue "the Emperor's new condiments", and reporter Russell Baker gave President Reagan the tongue-in-cheek "Sore President of the Year Award" writing "it was given to President Reagan on the basis of reports that in spite of the ever-pleasant smile, he is secretly sore on his old botany teacher for telling him that ketchup is a vegetable."

+Critics included Republican Senator John Heinz of Pennsylvania, whose family owned the H.J.
+Heinz company, said, "Ketchup is a condiment.
+This is one of the most ridiculous regulations I ever heard of, and I suppose I need not add that I know something about ketchup and relish, or did at one time."